 The “horse factor” can also make passing a buggy more challenging.
 While Amish horses are amazingly well-trained for road work, it’s still possible to spook one.
 A horse that spooks can jerk to one side or another without warning.
 When passing a buggy, slow long before you reach the buggy, and pull around it slowly and carefully only when there is plenty of room to pass.
 If there is an oncoming vehicle, don’t pass.
 You need to give yourself sufficient distance both behind the buggy when pulling around it, and in front of the buggy when pulling back into your lane.
 Needless to say, never speed past a buggy.

 3) Be ready to yield the right-of-way.
-Since large farm equipment is often too wide to pull onto the shoulder, you may need to pull over instead.
+Since large farm equipment is often too wide to pull onto the shoulder.
+Regardless of who has the right of way, you may need to pull over.

 4) Watch for wide turns.
 Both buggies and farm equipment may pull to the left in preparation for making a right turn.
 Do not try to pass them if this happens.

-5) Be more aware when driving in Rush County.
+5) Be alert when driving in Rush County.
 If you keep in mind that driving here requires more care, you are less likely to be in an accident or to injure yourself or someone else.